Rights and responsibilities

 Learn about your rights and responsibilities as a financial aid recipient.
 La información está también disponible en español.

 - Provide accurate information.
-Misrepresentation of information on financial aid applications is a violation of the law which could result in indictment under the U.S. Criminal Code.
+Misrepresentation of information is a violation of the law.
+It could result in indictment under the U.S. Criminal Code.

-- Read all materials sent to you from HACC and other agencies.
+- Read all materials HACC and other agencies send you.
 Read, understand and retain copies of forms requiring a signature.

 - Use financial aid solely for direct and indirect educational expenses.

-- Know and understand the financial aid implications of withdrawing and/or dropping courses or ceasing attendance.
+- Know and understand the financial aid implications of changing your course status.
+This includes withdrawing and/or dropping courses.
+It also applies if you quit attending.

 - Maintain satisfactory academic progress (pdf).

 - Enroll in courses that apply directly to your academic program.

 - Report private sources of aid to

 the Office of Financial Aid Services.
 These include scholarships and loans.